ArtifactForms/ChatBot/documentation/project.md

 **The Turing Test**

-In 1950, Alan Turing proposed the Imitation Game, a test of a machine's ability to exhibit intelligent behavior equivalent to, or indistinguishable from, that of a human.
+In 1950, Alan Turing proposed the **Imitation Game**, a test of a machine's ability to exhibit intelligent behavior equivalent to, or indistinguishable from, that of a human.
 Turing predicted that by the year 2000, a computer would be able to fool a human interrogator 70% of the time.
 While significant progress has been made in the field of AI, particularly in chatbot development, this specific threshold has not yet been consistently achieved [13][14].

-The Turing test, originally called the **Imitation Game**, is a measure of a machine's ability to exhibit intelligent behavior equivalent to, or indistinguishable from, that of a human [13].

 ## Terminology